Yash-Migration/gei-based-gl2gh-caf/README.md

 The pipeline uploads artifacts to support troubleshooting.

 Artifacts include:
-- Readiness output
-- Migration archive generation output
-- Archive upload output
-- Migration start output
-- Final migration summary
-- Monitoring status CSV
+- pre-migration-readiness-check-artifacts
-- Output files
+- start-repository-migration-artifacts
-- Logs
+- post-migration-validation-artifacts

 Artifact retention is configured in the workflow using `retention-days: 7`.